kruuZHAW/porosity_reconstruction/README.md

 ## Structure of the Repository

 - ***models***: contains the script building the models classes.
-- ***utils***: contains scripts usefull for data processing, data visualisation, and building a Pytorch DataLoader.
+- ***utils***: contains scripts for data processing, data visualisation, and building a Pytorch DataLoader.
 - ***notebooks***: contains notebooks for data exploration, model training, and plots reproduction.
 - ***reports***: contains the pdfs for the assignement and the final report.